Extras & Additives

 100% NATURAL & ORGANIC

-SAFE for use around people and pets!
 Dr. Earth Compost Starter includes the necessary microorganisms for digesting organic materials — produces a great finished compost.
-It is suitable for composting leaves, straw, manures, grass clippings, food scraps and other organic matter.
+It is suitable for composting leaves, straws, manures, grass clippings, food scraps, and other organic matter.

 Smaller pieces provide more surface area for the micro-organisms to attack.
 If you chop, shred, or grind your compostable materials before adding them to the pile, you in effect do some of the beasties’ work for them, which saves time.